Lightsum: 2021–present: Introduction, debut with Vanilla, Into the Light, and members departure

 On April 15, 2021, Cube Entertainment announced that it would be debuting a new girl group, their first since (G)I-dle in 2018.
 The members were revealed in pairs from April 19 to 22 (in order: Juhyeon, Sangah, Chowon, Jian, Nayoung, Huiyeon, Hina, and Yujeong).
 A video trailer with all eight members was revealed on April 23, 2021.
 On May 27, it was announced that Lightsum would release their debut single album Vanilla on June 10, making their broadcast debut on Mnet's M Countdown with a performance of their debut single.
 On October 13, Lightsum released their second single album Light a Wish, with "Vivace" serving as the lead single.

 On May 24, 2022, Lightsum released their first extended play Into the Light, with the lead single "Alive".
 On October 25, Cube Entertainment announced the departure of members Huiyeon and Jian from the group and that Lightsum would be reorganized as a group of six.

 On May 5, 2023, it was reported that Lightsum is currently under preparations for a comeback in the first half of 2023.
 On June 7, Sangah participated in Mnet's girl group survival show Queendom Puzzle as a contestant. she was eliminated in the first elimination rounds.
-On September 18, it was announced that they would have their comeback in the second week of October with their second mini album.
-On September 21, it was announced Lightsum would release their second extended play Honey or Spice on October 11.
+On September 18, it was announced that they would have their comeback in the second week of October with their second extended play.
+On September 21, it was announced that Lightsum would release their second EP Honey or Spice on October 11.
 On October 11, the group made their comeback after 1 year and 5 months with the release of their second EP "Honey or Spice", along with its lead single as the same name.

 On July 31, 2024, the group released a teaser for their first digital single "Pose!", set for release on August 7.
 On August 3, the group released a concept photos for the digital single.
 On August 7, Lightsum released the digital single "Pose!"
 10 months after their previous comeback.

+On January 15, 2026, a sub-unit release titled "Beautiful Pain" with members Sangah, Chowon, and Juhyeon was released.
+This is a remake version of BtoB's version released in 2018.
+They released their Japanese debut Re:idol on September 23.